jeancallisti/hsqLib/README.md

 # CryoDataLib and CryoDataCli

 - CryoDataLib : A library to interpret the content of an unpacked HSQ file (obtained with UnpackCli2).
-Either text (files "PHRASEX.HSQ") or images (e.g. FRM3.HSQ, ICONEs.HSQ...)
+That includes :
+   - Text data files (files "PHRASEX.HSQ"),
+   - Images data files (e.g. FRM3.HSQ, ICONES.HSQ, etc.)
+   We ignore scene files or animations (not the goal of this project)
 - CryoDataCli : A console app using CryoDataLib to be able to export files using the command line.
 The files are exported as **json**

 # CryoImageRenderCli